eli003/ch4t/README.md

 ### Server

 ### CLI Client
-Used for formatting terminal text:
+For a better User Experience, we format the terminal output with colors.
+We use a 256-color scheme for our CLI client.
 Documentation: https://stackabuse.com/how-to-print-colored-text-in-python

-We will use the 256-color scheme for our CLI client.

 ### GUI Client